RP 208 #2.3 JESUS' FIRST APPEARANCES TO HIS DISCIPLES AFTER HE WAS RAISED UP

 15 And it came to pass, that, while they communed together and reasoned, Jesus himself drew near, and went with them.

 Note: If we wish to know when this happened, we only have to look at the words "that same day" (v13), to know that it was later on the same Sunday that the women went to the tomb, and found he had been raised (Luke 24:1).
-It was after Jesus appeared to Mary Magdalene, because the scripture shows that his first appearance was to her (Mark 19:9), and was in fact later in the day (Luke 24:22-24), "towards evening" (Luke 24:29), so probably it was late afternoon.
+It was after Jesus appeared to Mary Magdalene, because the scripture shows that his first appearance was to her (Mark 19:9), and this was in fact later in the day (Luke 24:22-24), "towards evening" (Luke 24:29), so probably it was late afternoon.

 #2.37 Jesus appeared to his other disciples on the Sunday evening according to John